jordanlab/stringMLST_datasets/README.md

 # stringMLST datasets

 This repository houses pre-built pubMLST databases for stringMLST.
+Please see the releases section for pre-build databases: https://github.com/jordanlab/stringMLST_datasets/releases

 The datafiles are updated weekly on Saturday